RicardDurall/CaffeInTorch/Places/README.md

     <td>windmill</td>
   </tr>
 </table>
-all of them originally from <a href="http://places.csail.mit.edu/">PLaces205 dataset</a> It has been used a pre-tained  AlexNet  model from <a href="https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet">Berkeley Vision and Learning Center</a>.
+All of them are originally from <a href="http://places.csail.mit.edu/">PLaces205 dataset</a> It has been used a pre-tained  AlexNet  model from <a href="https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet">Berkeley Vision and Learning Center</a>.
 Fine-tunning is applied after pool2 layer.</p>

 <p>&#9658; main.lua (It has the main structure of the CNN)</p>